tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 ![Testnet Funding account](Images/utxo-testnet-funding-account.png)

-This is a screenshot of a transaction was sent from the bitcoin testnet faucet, to a freshly generated address.
+This is a screenshot of a transaction that was sent from the bitcoin testnet faucet, to a freshly generated address.

 * On the left, you see `1 input consumed` that takes about 92 test bitcoins stored in a UTXO owned by the faucet's key and uses it as an input to the transaction.
 Notice the address starts with `2N5YL5`.